VAMSApp/onair-api/README.md

 - [getEmployee](#getemployeeemployeeid-string)

 ### getCompany()
-Fetches the company details for the given companyId, and world.
+Fetches the company details for the given companyId.
 #### Usage
 ```typescript
 import OnAirApi, { Company, OnAirApiConfig, } from 'onair-api'